-David has dedicated his life to creating a collection of moulds of nature’s art.
-The collection includes literally thousands of animal, bird, reptile and frog castings, gleaned from life and original sculptures including logs, trees, roots, rocks, ponds, fungi, corals, invertebrates, termite mounds, water lilies, dinosaurs, giant crystals and fossils.
-These moulds provide a unique resource when the need arises to create beautiful natural habitats and environments.
+The collection includes literally thousands of animal, bird, reptile, and frog castings, gleaned from life and original sculptures including logs, trees, roots, rocks, ponds, fungi, corals, invertebrates, termite mounds, water lilies, dinosaurs, giant crystals, and fossils as your artistic inspiration.
+These molds provide a unique resource when the need arises to create beautiful natural habitats and environments

 Natureworks have created a wide range of sculptures and environments for zoos, aviaries, cultural centres, theme parks, botanical gardens, shopping malls, aquaria, playgrounds, mini-golf and museums.

 Demand for Natureworks products is increasing as the world’s pristine habitats dwindle and extinctions proliferate.
-Contact Natureworks to see how we can energize your project with dynamic, original thought, and the grin factor!
+Contact Natureworks to see how we can bring your project to life with original ideas, professional experience and a sense of humour!

 His vision was to apply the strict guidelines required of museum standard replicas into both the public and private sectors which required wildlife and habitat art at the highest level.
 David’s passion for replicating the magic of the natural world to this high level of accuracy guides his vision for the company’s future.